w3f/Grants-Program/applications/polk-auction.md

 * The website, once up and running, will be promoted through some social-media (Reddit, LinkedIn and Facebook)
 * Adapting the polk-auction-core API depending on side-car's changes - as their parachain endpoint is subject to changes, it is most likely the polk-auction-core API will need to be updated a few times in the mid and long-term.
-* Developing a WS client (kotlin) for Polkadot nodes to be used the same way @polkadot/api works.
+* Complete the WS client (kotlin) for Substrate nodes to be used the same way @polkadot/api works.
 Will probably be part of another project, but it will be used by Polkauction-core in order to remove sidecar from the architecture.
 * Add chains if the developer community find it useful to have Rococo and/or Westend on the website.
 Add chains when (long-term) nested relay-chain will be fully operational.
+* The suggestion to communicate polkadot.js-extension directly from the UI will be considered to allow users to directly participate in the crowdloans.
 * As I'm very open to ideas, suggestions and advices, it is very likely that the code, the architecture, the UI and the functionalities will evolve with the community feed-backs.

 ## Additional Information :heavy_plus_sign:

 **Why do the FTE and duration do not match ?**
-I have a full-time job as a developer, I'll take some days off for this project, however I won't take 9(+3) weeks of days off for the project, so I won't be able to work as 1FTE/month on this project.
+I have a full-time job as a developer, I'll take some days off for this project, however I won't take 10(+3) weeks of days off for the project, so I won't be able to work as 1FTE/month on this project.
 I'll work on evening and week-end to meet the milestones and deliveries.

 **How did you hear about the Grants Program?** Web3 Foundation Website and Reddit (/r/Polkadot, /r/Kusama and /r/dot) mainly.